Skip to content

 We’re the bookkeeping side.
 Done well.

 To be direct: TechBrot is on the bookkeeping side of this comparison, not the accounting side.
-We deliver monthly bookkeeping, cleanup, catch-up, QuickBooks ProAdvisor services, payroll management, and sales tax compliance.
-We don’t prepare federal or state tax returns, perform audits, or represent clients before the IRS.
+We deliver monthly bookkeeping, cleanup, catch-up, QuickBooks ProAdvisor services, payroll management, and sales-tax compliance.
+We do not prepare federal or state tax returns, perform audits, or represent clients before the IRS.
+We are a bookkeeping and Certified QuickBooks ProAdvisor firm — not a CPA firm.

-If you don’t have a CPA, your TechBrot operator can recommend one in your state.
-The two services pair cleanly — we’ve designed the engagement model around that handoff.
-If you already have a CPA you trust, we coordinate directly with them.
+If you don’t have a CPA, your TechBrot operator can recommend one in your state — the two services pair cleanly, and we’ve designed the engagement model around that handoff.
+If you already have a CPA you trust, we coordinate with them directly.
+We do the books; your CPA files.
+Independent firm — not affiliated with Intuit Inc.

 Common questions